pkhosra2/Toronto-Housing-Market-Analysis/README.md

 It is important to note that the data used to creat our cloreopath was taken form a data set that looked at the countreis from which the immigrants were born.

-Below we can see the full map exported into an HTML file using the plotly library tool
+Below we can see the full map exported into an HTML file using the plotly library tool, with example code:

 ![World Map](https://user-images.githubusercontent.com/39222728/57117614-6d858900-6d2b-11e9-98d1-099c062cd35f.JPG)